If you’ve found this tutorial, you hopefully know what a chatbot is and what Pandorabots can do to help you build and deploy one.

 <?xml version="1.0" encoding="utf-8" ?> <aiml version="2.0"> <category> <pattern>HI</pattern> <template>Hello world!</template> </category> </aiml>

-Add this file to your bot, compile it, and now try talking to it:
+Save this file to your bot, and now try talking to it:

 Bot: Hello world!